vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 _PARENT_CONTEXT_: The Helm charts global context
 _COMPONENT_: The `component` to create a volume section for need to be lowercase seperated with '-' (kebapcase) and are converted to the URI keys by making them camelCase.
+_HASH_CONFIGMAP_: Determines whether the `hashsumAnnotation` key is set on the ConfigMap volume if it is being created.
+This does not apply to the additional _CONFIGMAPS_, only to the one created if the component has at least one ConfigMap element.
+Defaults to true.
+_HASH_SECRET_: Determines whether the `hashsumAnnotation` key is set on the Secret volume if it is being created.
+This does not apply to the additional _SECRETS_, only to the one created if the component has at least one Secret element.
+Defaults to true.
 _SECRETS_: The additional Secrets to add to the volumes as comma-seperated list
 _CONFIGMAPS_: The additional configMap volumes to add to the volumes as comma-seperated list
 _EMPTYDIRS_: The additional emptyDir volumes to add to the volumes as comma-seperated list